angular-fullstack/generator-angular-fullstack/readme.md

 npm install -g yo grunt-cli gulp-cli bower generator-angular-fullstack
 ```

+> To install the latest 4.0.0 Beta with Webpack support, use `generator-angular-fullstack@webpack`

 Make a new directory, and `cd` into it:
 ```
 mkdir my-new-project && cd $_